Skip to content

 Parameter name Description Default value Required?

---output-dir Output directory for the generated PS4G file. ""
+--output-dir Output directory where the generated PS4G file will be written. ""

 Note